shoqqan/shoqqan/README.md

 -  🖥️  See my portfolio at <a target="_blank" rel="noreferrer" href='https://shokan-tatayev.vercel.app/'>Portfolio</a>

-- 🌱 I’m a confident developer working with **React, Vue, Redux/Redux-Toolkit, Vuex, JS, TS, Node.JS, Axios, SCSS, CSS3, HTML5.**
+- 🌱 I’m a confident developer working with **Angular, RxJs, React, Redux/Redux-Toolkit, JS, TS, Node.JS, Axios, SCSS, CSS3, HTML5.**

 *   🤝  I'm open to collaborating on interesting projects as a developer